AI-Driven Prediction of Cancer Pain Episodes: A Hybrid Decision Support Approach: Discussion and Conclusion

+\textbf{Comparison with Existing Literature}.
+Contextualizing these metrics against recent systematic reviews of AI in cancer pain management~\cite{salama2024artificial}, our predictive performance (AUC = 0.958 at 48h; AUC = 0.901 at 72h.) compares favorably with recent benchmarks, which report median AUCs of 0.86 and 0.71 for pain prediction and management, respectively.
+Furthermore, broader literature assessments~\cite{taha2025artificial, ghane2025pain} consistently identify a critical over-reliance on structured data, noting that existing predictive models remain largely siloed from unstructured clinical narratives.
+Our hybrid ML–LLM architecture directly resolves this modality bottleneck by systematically fusing free-text medication logs and clinical notes with structured electronic health records.
+However, despite these comparative advantages, our framework shares a ubiquitous limitation identified across the field~\cite{salama2024artificial, taha2025artificial}: the absence of multi-center external validation.
+Given that only 14\% of analogous studies currently employ external validation cohorts (with overall TRIPOD compliance at 70.7\%), future cross-institutional evaluation remains imperative to ensure robust clinical generalizability. }

 \textbf{Limitations and Future Work}.
-This study has several limitations, including the lack of multi-center validation, limited representation of rare pain trajectories, and potential biases in LLM outputs due to variability in EHR documentation.
+This study has some limitations.
+Although the independent temporal validation cohort demonstrates generalizability across enrollment periods, it does not address potential variation in clinical documentation practices, EHR systems, or patient demographics across institutions.
 Future directions include external validation across diverse clinical settings, integration into existing clinical decision support systems, and real-time deployment with feedback loops to enhance practical utility.